-Edo Righini Vice-Principal / Director of Jazz & Popular Music
+Edo Righini Vice-Principal; Director of Jazz & Popular Music, AEMA, Composing for Film and Young Talents

 Bram Strijbis Programme Co-ordinator, Study Adviser